jamespfennell/texcraft/README.md

 # Texcraft

-Texcraft is a research project to develop a fully modular, LLVM-style framework for building TeX typesetting software.
+Texcraft is a research project to reimplement TeX typesetting software in the form a fully modular, LLVM-style framework.
 We say "research project" because the work is somewhat speculative, though over time the goal seems more and more attainable.

-Existing TeX engines (Knuth's original TeX '82, pdfTeX, XeTeX, etc.) all have monolithic software architectures that are hard to change and essentially impossible to use outside the context of compiling full documents.
+Existing TeX engines (Knuth's original TeX '82, pdfTeX, XeTeX, etc.) all have highly monolithic software architectures.
+These engines are hard to modify and essentially impossible to use outside the context of compiling full documents.
 They are not [malleable](https://www.inkandswitch.com/essay/malleable-software/).
-The goal of Texcraft is change this by essentially doing for TeX engines what
+The goal of Texcraft is change this by doing for TeX engines what
     [LLVM](https://en.wikipedia.org/wiki/LLVM) did for compilers.
 In Texcraft, a TeX engine is implemented as a loose collection of libraries that compose together
     using well-defined APIs.